 - Red: Less than 1 GB remaining.

-If you’re still storing your images on your computer’s main hard drive, the ‘green light’ is not necessarily a sign that’s all is well.
-This is because 10 GB of remaining space on a 1 TB drive is equivalent to saying your disk is 99% full!
+If you’re still storing your images on your computer’s main hard drive, the ‘green light’ is not necessarily good.
+10 GB of remaining space on a 1 TB drive is equivalent to saying your disk is 99% full!
 It’s generally safer to look at the numerical indication of space remaining.

-Remember that your computer’s main drive also holds the operating system and it needs spare capacity for ‘swapping’ memory and loading various resources.
-For this reason, it’s best to dedicate an external USB drive that’s used exclusively to store photos and videos and thereby leave plenty of space on your computer’s main drive.
+Remember that your computer’s main drive also holds the operating system.
+It needs spare capacity for ‘swapping’ memory and loading various resources.
+For this reason, it’s best to have an external USB drive to store photos and videos exclusively.
+This way, you’ll have plenty of space on your computer’s main drive.

-Now that you know what the Lightroom catalog is, how many you need and where it should be located, you’re ready to start organising photos.
+Now you know what the Lightroom catalog is, how many you need and where it should be located.
+You’re ready to start organising photos.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: